 - We collect waste selectively at more sites

 - We improve the equipment’s effectiveness by upgrading our existing contracts, regularly updating collection points, and through communication

 The principal aim of the company is to carry out its operations with minimum impact on the environment.
 We pay special attention to upgrading, repairing and reusing the equipment in our network.
-The reuse rate of CPE 31 percent.devices is
+The reuse rate of CPE 30 percent.devices is more than

 We comply with statutory regulations in force and inform our customers about the various waste-disposal options for used equipment and batteries on our websites.
 The volume of such waste showed a decreasing trend even though we provide customers with an opportunity to exchange returned waste and receive a discount on the price of new devices.